 Real-World Example:

-Real cost: Time wasted pitching to the wrong investors could have been better spent approaching those with an interest in clean energy and sustainability.
+Real cost: Time spent pitching the wrong investors could have been better utilized in pitching the right ones with an interest in sustainability and clean energy.

 How to Avoid It:

-- Do thorough research on potential investors and tailor your pitch to align with their focus and goals.
+Do adequate research on potential investors and customize your pitch depending on their line of interest and goals.

-- Network with the right people to find investors who are passionate about your industry.
+Network and get to see the right people and identify those investors who are interested in your passion for your industry.

-For tips on understanding and targeting the right investors, visit our About Us page.
+For tips on knowing and approaching the right investors, check our About Us page.

 6. Not Having the Right Legal Structure: The Cost of Legal Oversights